Canon G9 X Mark II vs Fujifilm X70

 The Canon PowerShot G9 X Mark II and the Fujifilm X70 are two digital cameras that were announced, respectively, in January 2017 and January 2016.
-Both the G9X Mark II and the X70 are fixed lens compact cameras that are based on an one-inch (G9X Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
+Both the G9X Mark II and the X70 are fixed lens compact cameras that are based on an one-inch (G9X Mark II) and an APS-C (X70) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.

-The physical size and weight of the Canon G9 X Mark II and the Fujifilm X70 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon G9 X Mark II and the Fujifilm X70 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably larger (27 percent) than the Canon G9 X Mark II.
 Moreover, the X70 is substantially heavier (65 percent) than the G9X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the X70 are weather-sealed.

 Concerning battery life, the G9X Mark II gets 235 shots out of its NB-13L battery, while the X70 can take 330 images on a single charge of its NP-95 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.